Luka Milivojević

-He began his career with Radnički Kragujevac and then played for Rad before signing for Red Star Belgrade in January 2012.
-He later won the Belgian Pro League with Anderlecht and Superleague Greece twice with Olympiacos before a €16 million transfer to Crystal Palace in January 2017.
-Milivojević made his international debut for Serbia in 2012 and was included in the squad for the 2018 FIFA World Cup.
+Milivojević began his career with Radnički Kragujevac and then played for Rad before signing for Red Star Belgrade in January 2012.
+He later won the Belgian Pro League with Anderlecht and the Super League Greece twice with Olympiacos before a €16 million transfer to Premier League club Crystal Palace in January 2017.
+Appointed club captain in 2018, he amassed nearly 200 appearances and scored 29 goals for the club before departing in 2023.

+Milivojević made his senior international debut for the Serbian national team in 2012 and represented his country at the 2018 FIFA World Cup.
+He earned a total of 38 caps, scoring 1 goal.
+He retired from international football in 2020.

 Club career

 Early years

 Milivojević's first season as senior was with his home town club Radnički Kragujevac during the 2007–08 season, then playing in the Serbian League West.
 At the end of that season he moved to the top league club Rad entered into the senior team in the 2008–09 season.
 He played as right side midfielder.

 Red Star Belgrade

 Milivojević signed for Red Star Belgrade on 19 December 2011.
 His arrival to Red Star was largely due to the desire of coach Robert Prosinečki, who believed that Milivojević had bright potential.
 On 17 November 2012, Milivojević scored an impressive goal against city rivals Partizan.